luyug/Reranker/README.md

 Reranker is a lightweight, effective and efficient package for training and deploying deep languge model reranker in information retrieval (IR), question answering (QA) and many other natural language processing (NLP) pipelines.
 The training procedure follows our ECIR paper [Rethink Training of BERT Rerankers in Multi-Stage Retrieval Pipeline](https://arxiv.org/abs/2101.08751) using a localized constrastive esimation (LCE) loss.

 Reranker speaks Huggingface🤗 language!
-This means that you instantly get all SOTA pre-trained models as soon as they are ported to HF transformers.
-You also get the familiar model and trainer interfaces！
+This means that you instantly get all state-of-the-art pre-trained models as soon as they are ported to HF transformers.
+You also get the familiar model and trainer interfaces.

 ### Stae of the Art Performance.
 Reranker has two submissions to MS MARCO document leaderboard.
 Each got 1st place, advancing the SOTA!